Ankle Injuries (足踝扭傷)

 How Do Ankle Injuries Occur?

-Ankle sprains are a common injury, and the ankle joint is the body part that is second-most likely to be injured in sport but can be caused by minor trips, falls or mishaps in everyday life.
+Ankle sprains are a common injury, and the ankle joint is the body part that is second-most likely to be injured in sport.
+Ankle injuries can also be caused by minor trips, falls or mishaps in everyday life.
 Multiple structures within the foot may be involved with an ankle sprain, which is why a thorough assessment of the injury is required before treating it.

 The ankle is a hinge type joint and plays an important part in our daily lives as it is responsible for adapting to the surface we walk on.
-And when ligaments in the ankle joint suffer from a partial or complete tear, this results in an ankle sprain.
-As ankle sprains are more likely to occur when the ligaments in the ankle are weak, to prevent injuries from reoccuring, it is important to strengthen the ligaments.
+When ligaments in the ankle joint suffer from a partial or complete tear, this results in an ankle sprain.
+As ankle sprains are more likely to occur when the ligaments in the ankle are weak, to prevent injuries from re-occuring, it is important to strengthen the ligaments.

 The traditional grading system for ligament injuries: